Ibn al-Haytham (Alhazen)

 Ibn-al-Haytham (alhazen)Ibn al-Haytham (Alhazen) is one of the most famous physicists who discovered many laws and theories in physics; especially in optics.
-His one of the most notable works proves that the human eyes see because of light falling on the eyes.
+His one of the most notable works proves that the human eyes see because of Light falling on the eyes.
 The previous concept was that eyes emit certain radiations which when hit an object, the eye can see it.
 Due to many contributions to optics, he is recognized as the father of modern optics.

 Biography